wd42/docs/POTENTIAL_SPEAKERS.md

 # Notes for Potential Speakers

-The #wd42 events are welcoming for speakers of all ages and levels of experience.
+We want #wd42 events to be welcoming for speakers of all ages and levels of experience.
 We especially encourage you to speak at our events if you're a first-timer, new to the field, or an [impostor](https://en.wikipedia.org/wiki/Impostor_syndrome).

 ## Who should speak
 Anyone who is involved in software, websites, apps, frameworks, libraries, tools, or programming languages.
-Your role might be in plannig, speccing, designing, building, reviewing, maintaining, teaching, documenting, testing, writing-for, or project-managing.
+Your role might be in planning, speccing, designing, building, reviewing, maintaining, teaching, documenting, testing, copywriting, or project-managing.

 ## What should they speak about
 You can talk about whatever interests you.
 We've had a variety of talks, including ones about: